 At least, they stand still on the political or top-down level.
 I am fascinated to see bottom-up initiatives happening in many boroughs, where people get together to create their own solutions.
 If they take the idea of improving pedestrian walkways and crossings, they have more leverage in participating in the new urban policy of Mexico City.
 At the same time, the frustration with corruption and lacking political will leaves no other option for citizens who have been waiting for the government to improve their streets and sidewalks for many years.

 The example of ENSAMBLE’s work in community activation and encouragement shows that where government is not delivering, citizens’ initiatives are needed and welcome.
 Improving walkability in Mexico City is therefore a challenge for each neighbourhood – at least for now.
 At the same time, innovative initiatives can attract media attention and therefore influence government.
-I will keep you posted on updates about the new urban policy for Mexico City, which will come out soon!
+I will keep you posted on updates about the new urban policy for Mexico City, and other interesting stories from Mexico’s capital!

 CONAPRA.
 (2017).
 Informe sobre la situación de la seguridad vial en México 2017.
 México: CONAPRA